-- Lateness The roll will be taken at the beginning of class.
+- Accommodations for Disabilities: Bergen Community College aims to create inclusive learning environments where all students have maximum opportunities for success.
+Any student who feels he or she may need an accommodation based on the impact of a disability should contact the Office of Specialized Services at 201-612-5269 or via email at ossinfo@bergen.edu for assistance. - Lateness The roll will be taken at the beginning of class.
 If the student is not in attendance at that time, he/she will be carried in the roll book as being absent unless the instructor is notified immediately after class.
 Attendance sheets cannot be adjusted at following class meetings. - The student must adhere to all college polices.
 Due to the nature of this course, it is recommended that the student review the policy titled "Acceptable Information Technology Use at Bergen Community College". - The use of portable electronic devices such as pagers and cell phones is not permitted while class is in session.
-Please be sure to silence electronic devices before entering class. - The use of audio CD or tape players, radios, and college computers to play music during class is prohibited.

-- Students are expected to demonstrate listening, reading, note taking, and writing skills.
+Please be sure to silence electronic devices before entering class. - Students are expected to demonstrate listening, reading, note taking, and writing skills.
 The student will need to take notes during class discussions and understand and follow verbal and written directions.
-All assignments and correspondence with the instructor (including e-mail) must be well written in full sentence format.
+All assignments and correspondence with the instructor (including email) must be well written in full sentence format.
 Proper paragraph format must be used for all postings to the student bulletin board (if applicable). - The subject line of all e-mail correspondence to the instructor must contain the course number and section and student's name.
 Any e-mail received without this information will not be opened. - Plagiarism in any form will be treated as a failure to complete an assignment.
-All work submitted should reflect individual effort by the student. - In borderline cases that arise in almost every class each semester a student's attendance, class participation, attitude, and observed effort will be considered in helping to determine the student's final grade.
+All work submitted should reflect individual effort by the student. - In borderline cases that arise in almost every class each semester a student's attendance, class participation, and observed effort will be considered in helping to determine the student's final grade.

 If the instructor does not appear after 20 minutes following the scheduled time, students should generate an attendance list.
-One volunteer member need deliver the list, containing the course title, date, and instructor's name, to the Evening Office L-113 or to the Divisional Office (during the day) A-306C.
+One volunteer member need deliver the list, containing the course title, date, and instructor's name, to the Adjunct Office or to the Divisional Office (during the day)